 People of all ages are always welcome in our Sunday morning worship, especially children.
 Nothing adds to the worship of God like the sound of young voices.
 That being said, we know how hard it can be to manage a toddler and follow a sermon at the same time.
-Amherst Presbyterian has a weekly rotation of members who have volunteered for nursery duty, which takes place in one of our preschool classrooms so as to make use of all of the toys and games available.
+Amherst Presbyterian has a weekly rotation of members who have volunteered for children’s church, which takes place in one of our preschool classrooms so as to make use of all of the toys and games available.
 There is also a quiet room and crib available for your use.
 Any usher can help point you in the right direction.

 What about my accessibility needs?

 Amherst Presbyterian Church is committed to creating worship that is welcoming to all ages and all stations of life.
 On Sunday morning, you will find designated handicap parking places immediately in front of the side entrance to the church, which is equipped with a ramp for wheelchair access.
-You will find that the sanctuary is also equipped with an Assistive Listening System for anyone who needs a bit of help hearing the words of the service.
+You will find that the sanctuary is also equipped with an Assertive Listening System for anyone who needs a bit of help hearing the words of the service.
 And you will also find members of the church eager to help welcome you in whatever way they possibly can.